kennynahh/uw-reality-labs/README.md

 ## Acknowledgements

-Reality from Scratch draws inspiration from and utilizes resources and knowledge from existing open-source projects, such as Relativty and HadesVR.
-We really appreciate the members of the DIY VR community who have put in their best efforts to maintain the open-source community.
+The Reality from Scratch HMD draws inspiration from and utilizes resources and knowledge from existing open-source projects, such as Relativty and HadesVR.
+We really appreciate the members of the DIY VR community who have put in their best efforts to maintain this open-source knowledge.

+In addition, the UW Reality Labs design team draws obvious inspiration from Meta's own Reality Labs.

 ## Resources